Skip to main content

 Uruaçu

 Iron, IAB-MG Found Goiás, Brazil in 1992 Uruaçu (pronounced “Oo – roo – ah – SUE”) is an interesting iron meteorite first found on a ranch in Brazil.
 It has a comparatively low total known weight, and a significant number of recovered specimens were very large.
 The entire strewnfield lies on private land and has been hunted exclusively by the owner and his agents over a period of many years.
 As a result, Uruaçu irons appear only occasionally on the market.
 It is a coarse octahedrite and when cut and etched it displays a highly attractive Widmanstätten pattern, somewhat similar to Sikhote-Alin.
+Shop authenticated iron meteorites confidently.

 Veevers

-We don’t often see Veevers offered on the meteorite market.
+We don’t often see Veevers iron meteorite offered on the collectors market.
 This IIAB iron fell in Australia and was found in 1984—the largest fragment found, to date, weighs only 36 grams.
 The meteorite left behind a crater, which is named after Australian geologist John Veevers; in this indirect way, the Veevers meteorite may be one of the few named after a person.
 The impact crater was discovered in 1975—the discovery of small, metallic meteorite fragments confirmed its origin.

 Wabar